Sumana973/Power-Bi-Projects/README.md

-Power BI customer profile dashboard that provides an overview of the customer base, including key demographic insights, segmentation, and behavioral data.
-The dashboard offers valuable metrics and visualizations to help understand customer characteristics, aiding in strategic decision-making for marketing.
+Analyzed a dashboard in POWER BI for a toy store in MEXICO.
+The dashboard offers valuable metrics and visualizations to help understand new location to start  new store and coose a specific types and price range products .